YvonneChen22/final_project/regression-analysis.md

 | perception_of_corruption     |  1.4273085 | 0.5532336 |  2.5799383 | 0.0817842 |
 | generosity                   |  0.4721823 | 0.4867702 |  0.9700313 | 0.4035808 |

+From 2015 to 2019, in North American countries, none of the 6 variables exhibited significant p-value since all their p-values were greater than 0.05 indicating that none of the variables exhibit significant impact to the happiness score.

 \#Multiple linear Regression for Happiness Score Prediction in Southeastern Asia